objcio/articles/2015-02-10-how-your-camera-works.md

 <a title="By CIExy1931.svg: Sakurambo derivative work: GrandDrake (CIExy1931.svg) [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0), CC BY-SA 2.5-2.0-1.0 (http://creativecommons.org/licenses/by-sa/2.5-2.0-1.0) or GFDL (http://www.gnu.org/copyleft/fdl.html)], via Wikimedia Commons" href="http://commons.wikimedia.org/wiki/File%3ACIExy1931_Rec_709.svg"><img src="/images/issue-21/CIExy1931_Rec_709.svg" alt="The CIE 1931 color space" width="476px" height="540px"></a>

 The horseshoe-shaped diagram represents all colors visible to the human eye.
 The black triangle shows the colors that can be represented by the [sRGB](https://en.wikipedia.org/wiki/SRGB) color space.
 The three corners are the primaries of the color space, i.e. the colors that consist of just one of the primaries at full intensity.
-The colors outside the triangle can not be represented by the sRGB color space, even though the human eye can perceive them.
+The colors outside the triangle cannot be represented by the sRGB color space, even though the human eye can perceive them.
 And on a side note: All the colors outside the triangle in this diagram appear to be very similar to those on the edge of the triangle.
-That's because the *real* colors outside the triangle can not be represented by the sRGB color space that the image file is using.
+That's because the *real* colors outside the triangle cannot be represented by the sRGB color space that the image file is using.
 It can only represent colors within the sRGB space and has to fall back to the one closest to the real color.

 When we pick a color using hex values, say `#dde834`, or use UIKit's API `UIColor(red:0.867, green:0.910, blue:0.204, alpha:1.000)`, we implicitly say 86.7 percent of the sRGB red primary, 91 percent of the sRGB green primary, and 20.4 percent of the sRGB blue primary.